 3. Add metadata

-Search engines crawl a web page and look for specific elements to understand what the page is about.
+Search engines crawl a web page & look for specific elements to understand what the page is about.
 Rankings are dependent heavily on this practice.

-Webflow allows you to set up those elements called Meta titles, and Meta Descriptions that tell the search engines about your webpage.
+Webflow allows you to set up those elements called Meta titles, & Meta Descriptions that tell the search engines about your webpage.

 4. Apply open graph settings

-Your blogs and other webpages will be frequently shared on social media (atleast in an ideal world), and it is important to make sure the preview looks just as stunning as your website.
+Your blogs & other webpages will be frequently shared on social media (atleast in an ideal world), & it is important to make sure the preview looks just as stunning as your website.

-Utilize Open Graph settings in Webflow page settings to setup proper OG Title, OG Description, and OG Image for that particular webpage.
-This works for static pages and dynamic pages (blogs, ebooks, case studies).
+Utilize Open Graph settings in Webflow page settings to setup proper OG Title, OG Description, & OG Image for that particular webpage.
+This works for static pages & dynamic pages (blogs, ebooks, case studies).

-You will collect information about how your website is performing through analytics and tracking tools like Google Analytics, Google Tag Manager, Hotjar, etc.
+You will collect information about how your website is performing through analytics & tracking tools like Google Analytics, Google Tag Manager, Hotjar, etc.

 Apply the corresponding tracking codes in Webflow site settings to set up analytics properly.